Variables¶

 Variable | Global | globalVar |

-Global variables are useful for exchanging and/or sharing data between different RVL scripts or between RVL and JavaScript.
+Global variables are useful for sharing data between different RVL scripts or between RVL and JavaScript.

 Default Value for Global Variable¶

-of the Global variable definition allows setting default value.
-This may be needed when you don't know if variable was set before calling this script.
-So the value will only be assigned is variable is currently undefined.
-Otherwise the Variable keeps its defined value.
+in a global variable definition allows you to set a default value.
+This is useful when you do not know if the variable was set before the script was called.
+The value will be assigned only if the variable is currently undefined.
+Otherwise, the variable keeps its existing value.

-This helps to make sheets using global variables to be executable standalone.
-I.e. you may use Play This Sheet in RVL and be sure that Global variable will have a value.
+This helps make sheets that use global variables executable standalone. i.e., you can use Play This Sheet in RVL and be sure that the global variable will have a value.

 Assigning¶